ruuda/notes/resizing.md

 samples both dimensions at once, and it does not clamp intermediate values.
 The `-resize` option resizes images in two passes (horizontal and vertical), and it does clamp intermediate values.

+To crop an image:

+    $ convert src.png -crop 32x32+10+10 out.png

+This will cut out a 32x32 rectangle with the top-left corner located at (10, 10).